Siege of Acre (1104): Background

-1104: Second siege of Acre
+Siege

 In May 1104, a Genoese fleet of allegedly 70 ships arrived in Haifa.
 They had previously supported Raymond of Toulouse in conquering Byblos.
-Baldwin, seeing the opportunity before him, entered into negotiations with the Genoese, which ended in their agreeing to support him if, after taking Acre, they would receive a third of the spoils, trade privileges and a settlement in the business district of the city.
+Baldwin, seeing the opportunity before him, entered into negotiations with the Genoese, which ended in their agreeing to support him if after taking Acre they would receive a third of the spoils, trade privileges and a settlement in the business district of the city.

-On 6 May 1104, the allies began the siege of Acre.
+On 6 May 1104, the allies began a second siege of Acre.
 Baldwin's army surrounded the city from the land side, while the Genoese fleet blocked the sea side.
 The garrison of Acre initially put up fierce resistance.
-Due to the lack of assistance from Egypt, the Fatimid governor of Acre, the Mamluk Bena, better known as Zahr ad-Dawlah al-Juyushi, offered to surrender to the besiegers, on same terms as granted in Arsuf.
+With no assistance from Egypt, the Fatimid governor of Acre, the Mamluk Bena, better known as Zahr ad-Dawlah al-Juyushi, offered to surrender to the besiegers, on same terms as granted in Arsuf.

-Under the condition that all residents who wished to leave Acre to Ascalon would be allowed to do so with their chattels, but that the rest could remain as Frankish subjects and even maintain their mosques.
-Baldwin accepted the terms, and the city was finally handed over to the crusaders twenty days after the siege began.
+All residents who wished to leave Acre to Ascalon would be allowed to do so with their chattels, but the rest would remain as Frankish subjects and even maintain their mosques.
+Baldwin accepted the terms, and the city was handed over to the Crusaders 20 days after the siege began.
 (Note: The governor, Zahr ad-Dawlah al-Juyushi, "went away [after the surrender]," reported Ibn al-Athir.
 He went first to Damascus, where he stayed for a while, then returned to Egypt and apologized to the Fatimid vizier al-Afdal Shahanshah for the surrender of Acre.
 The vizier accepted the apology.)
-"When the Genoese saw how [the Muslims] went out with all their household goods and dragged their treasures with them, they were blinded by avarice and greed, broke into the city, killed the citizens and robbed them of gold, silver, purple fabrics and other valuables”, the chronicler Albert of Aix reported, “[t]he Frankish people”, i.e. the men of the royal army, were "seized by the flame of greed" and took part in the plundering orgy, which is said to have cost the lives of about 4,000 inhabitants and defenders of Acre.
-Baldwin became furious of the misconducts of the Genoese, and decided to punish them, had not the Patriarch Evremar reconciled the two parties, he then had to grant one-third of the town to them.
+Chronicler Albert of Aix reports: "When the Genoese saw how [the Muslims] went out with all their household goods and dragged their treasures with them, they were blinded by avarice and greed, broke into the city, killed the citizens and robbed them of gold, silver, purple fabrics and other valuables”.
+Furthermore, “[t]he Frankish people [were] seized by the flame of greed" and took part in the plundering, which is said to have cost the lives of about 4,000 inhabitants and defenders of Acre.
+Baldwin was furious of the misconducts of the Genoese and decided to punish them; however, the Patriarch Evremar reconciled the two parties, and he had to grant one-third of the town to them.